3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Any child can have a sensory meltdown, but for the average kid, this would take A LOT of intense exposure to a multitude of sensations.
 For kids with sensory processing difficulties, they’re triggered much more easily.

 Let’s get clear about what a sensory meltdown is and what it’s not.
-A sensory meltdown is not a tantrum, all kids have those at one time or another.
-Many kids will never experience a sensory meltdown.
+A sensory meltdown is not a temper tantrum, all kids have those at one time or another.
+Many kids will never experience a sensory meltdown or even sensory overload.

 A tantrum and a sensory meltdown can look similar though.
 And, it’s essential you understand the difference, because dealing with a sensory meltdown looks different than a tantrum.